The Highway Patrol is comprised of the following:

 The Patrol Division is the primary law enforcement for 48% of the residents of Broome County.
 It serves as the primary backup to 5 municipal agencies within the county.
 The Patrol Division is responsible for patrolling 1008 miles of state highways, 350 miles of county roads and 927 miles of town roads, 24 hours a day.
 The Patrol Division travels approximately 549,383 miles using county owned vehicles.

-Our K-9 unit consists of 1 German Shepherds and 2 Dutch Shepards, one of which is trained to detect explosive devices and two of which are trained to detect narcotics.
+Our K-9 unit consists of 2 German Shepherds, one of which is trained to detect explosive devices and the other is trained to detect narcotics.
 The unit has been instrumental in many arrests for our agency as well as assisting other departments in and out of our county.
 They also perform demonstrations at community events and routinely assist school officials in providing a safe environment for their students.

 Our motorcycle unit consists of two Harley Davidson FLHPI Road Kings.
 This unit provides selective coverage in situations where a patrol unit is not appropriate.
 It is also used for regular patrol, weather permitting and used extensively for special events, such as parades.
 Motorcycle operators have completed a certified course operated by Harley Davidson and Northwestern University.